AndrewLosseff/Web-Frameworks-Challenges/README.md

 ## Qwick Challenges
 1.  **Challenge 1: New Years Countdown**
     - Description: Your task is to create a New Years countdown app.
 It should meet the following requirements.

+## Contributing

+Feel free to contribute additional challenges, improvements, or corrections to existing challenges.
+Check out our [contribution guidelines](CONTRIBUTING.md) for more details.